KESTIO

 Sales Enablers Guide!

-With advanced data analytics, your company can collect and analyze information about prospects' behaviors and preferences, enabling them to determine the best tactics for achieving their marketing objectives.
+Through advanced data analysis, your company can collect and analyze information on prospect behaviors and preferences, enabling them to determine the best tactics to achieve their marketing objectives.

 Data analysis is particularly important for lead nurturing!

-Lead nurturing is an automated campaign process designed to establish a relationship of trust with prospects.
+Lead nurturing is an automated campaign process designed to build a trusting relationship with prospects.
 Companies provide relevant and useful content at the right time throughout the buying journey.

-This technique enables BtoB companies with a long buying cycle to cultivate links with prospects.
-The content offered must therefore be of high quality, personalized and provide added value, to reach a more advanced stage in their purchasing process.
+This technique allows BtoB companies with a long buying cycle to cultivate the relationship with prospects.
+The content offered must therefore be of high quality, personalized, and provide added value, to reach a more advanced stage in their buying process.

-Lead scoring to identify the maturity level of your leads!
+Lead scoring to identify the maturity level of leads!

-You can use the data collected to assign scores to each prospect based on criteria such as online behavior, interactions with marketing campaigns and demographics.
-Scores help you prioritize the most qualified prospects and target them accordingly.
+You can use the data collected to assign scores to each prospect based on criteria such as online behavior, interactions with marketing campaigns, and demographic data.
+The scores help you prioritize the most qualified prospects and target them accordingly.

-In short, marketing automation gives you an overview of the strategy you need to adopt to optimize your sales.
-It lets you know where you need to go and how to get there.
+In summary, marketing automation gives you an overview of the strategy to adopt to optimize your sales.
+It allows you to know where you need to go and how to get there.

-Would you like to implement this approach to support your sales force and generate measurable ROI from your marketing actions?
+Do you want to implement this approach to support the action of your sales representatives and generate a measurable ROI via your marketing actions?
 If so, you're probably wondering where to start...
-So here are 5 steps on how to create your sales tunnel, using the tools and resources already in place in your company.
+So, here are 5 steps on how to create your sales funnel, using the tools and resources already in place in your company.

 1. Take stock of your current marketing tools

-Start by taking stock of your current marketing tools and communication initiatives.
+Start by taking stock of your current marketing tools and communication actions already in place.

-The aim is to build on what already exists, so you can roll out your new lead-generating actions as quickly as possible - and at the lowest possible cost.
+Objective: Start from the existing situation to deploy your new lead generation actions as quickly as possible – and at the lowest cost.

-• What communication media and marketing tools do you already use?
-Website, blog, emailing solution, social networking pages, YouTube channel...
+• What communication materials and marketing tools do you already use?
+Website, blog, emailing solution, pages on social networks, YouTube channel...

-• What actions are you implementing via these channels to interact with your prospects?
-Publish 2 articles a month on your blog, send out a monthly newsletter, distribute 2 posts a week on social networks...
-Don't limit this survey to your web tools alone, and take into account all the communication actions that enable you to get in touch with new prospects.
-This includes your events (trade shows or conferences), for example.
+• What actions do you implement through these channels to interact with your prospects?
+Publishing 2 articles per month on your blog, sending a monthly newsletter, distributing 2 posts per week on social networks...
+Do not limit this inventory to your web tools alone, and take into account all communication actions that allow you to get in touch with new prospects.
+This also includes your events (trade shows or conferences), for example.

 • With what results?
-How are these results evaluated/monitored?
+How are these results evaluated / tracked?
 How do you measure the impact of your marketing actions today?
-On the basis of what criteria?
+Based on what criteria?
 For example: do you track the evolution of traffic on your website?
-On specific pages?
+Of certain pages in particular?
 Do you know how many prospects have contacted you via the website in the last 6 months?
 How many people have subscribed to your newsletter?

-You can then use this data to amplify existing actions or coordinate them more effectively, with the aim of generating leads.
+You can then use this data to amplify certain actions in place or coordinate them more effectively, with the aim of generating leads.

-Here again, avoid too broad or vague an objective: a good prospect is not someone to whom you will necessarily be able to sell all your products or services, but one to whom you have the best chance of selling at least one of them to begin with.
-And to design your sales tunnel, you need to define which one.
+Again, avoid an objective that is too broad or vague: a good prospect is not someone to whom you will necessarily be able to sell all of your products or services, but rather someone to whom you have the best chance of selling at least one of them to start with.
+And to design your sales funnel, you must define which one.

-If your offers are diversified, you'll gradually set up several sales tunnels to cover the whole "spectrum".
+If your offers are diversified, you will gradually implement multiple sales funnels to cover the entire "spectrum."

-Because, in webmarketing logic, you attract your prospects to you on the basis of an identified interest in a subject (which for them generally corresponds to a problem to be solved or a goal to be achieved).
+Because in web marketing logic, you attract your prospects based on an identified interest in a topic (which generally corresponds to a problem to solve or a goal to achieve).

-You can define the priority offer to which your sales tunnel and marketing campaigns will be dedicated on the basis of different criteria, for example :
+You can define the priority offer to which your sales funnel and marketing campaigns will be dedicated based on various criteria, for example:

-• by identifying the one that's most profitable for you (to maximize your margins),
+• by identifying the one that is the most profitable for you (in order to maximize your margins),

-• or the one you feel is best positioned in your market (to generate the most volume),
+• or the one you consider best positioned in your market (to generate the most volume),

-• or a new offer you've just launched (to win over new customers and cross-sell to existing ones).
+• or even a new offer that you have just launched (to combine: acquisition of new customers and cross-selling to your current customers)

-This choice will then guide the definition of your targets and the content to be used (or produced) to attract them to you, and then maintain the relationship with them.
+This choice will then guide the definition of your targets and the content to use (or produce) to attract them to you, and then maintain the relationship with them.

-A lead is an identified contact (with a name and contact details), but not just that: always ask yourself what profile a contact needs to meet to be a valid prospect.
+A lead is an identified contact (with a name and contact information), but it's more than that: always ask yourself what profile a contact must meet to be a valid prospect.

 To define it, answer these questions:

-• Who are the targets for your offer?
-What size of company, what type of function within the company (if you're BtoB).
-Which age category, gender or CSP (if you're BtoC).
+• What are the target audiences for your offer?
+What company size, what type of position within the company (if you are in BtoB).
+What age category, gender, or socio-professional category (if you are in BtoC).

-• What are its "drivers of interest"?
-What are their aspirations, key issues and challenges?
-What queries are they likely to type into search engines to answer them?
+• What are their "interest drivers"?
+What are their aspirations, key issues, difficulties to resolve?
+What queries are they likely to type into search engines to find answers?

-All these elements of detailed knowledge of your prospects will enable you to design the most appropriate marketing actions to attract and convince them.
+All these elements of in-depth knowledge of your prospects will then allow you to design the most appropriate marketing actions to attract and convince them.

 Fabien Comtet, CEO